 Tenants affected by the changes

-The change will affect Housing Executive and housing association tenants, aged between 16 and State Pension age, who receive Housing Benefit.
-These criteria already apply to tenants in privately rented properties.
+The changes affect Housing Executive and housing association tenants, aged between 16 and State Pension age, who receive Housing Benefit.
+These changes also affect tenants in privately rented properties.

 People not affected by the changes